trippwill/sharp-meta/README.md

 # SharpMeta

-SharpMeta is a .NET library designed to facilitate the loading and inspection of .NET assemblies using the `System.Reflection.MetadataLoadContext`.
-This library provides a robust and flexible way to load assemblies from specified file paths and directories, with support for logging and directory recursion.
+SharpMeta is a .NET library that facilitates the loading and inspection of .NET assemblies using the `System.Reflection.MetadataLoadContext`.
+This library provides a robust and flexible way to load assemblies from specified file paths and directories, while also providing extension methods for inspecting type and attribute metadata.

+Using `SharpAssemblyResolver.Builder.AddReferenceDirectories("path/to/target-framework")`, SharpMeta can load and inspect .NET assemblies compiled for any target framework -- including .NET and .NET Framework.

 ## Features